AnyChart/docs.anychart.com/Maps/Color_Range.md

     series.geoIdField('code_hasc');
 ```

 Here we took an Australia map for the example.
 You may notice that some regions don't have values, which makes them "unBound", but still all the regions are painted with the default color.
-That's because we haven't defined the color scale yet.
+That's because we haven't defined the ColorScale yet.
 If the ColorScale is defined, the unbound regions will become transparent (like in the Ordinal Scale sample).

 {sample}Maps\_ColorRange\_01{sample}

-Note that a colorRange can only be connected to the first axis (with the '0' index), while it's possible to make a map with several series.
+Note that a ColorRange can only be connected to the first axis (with the '0' index), while it's possible to make a map with several series.

 ## Scale Types

 There are two types of ColorScale: Ordinal and Linear (Quantitative).
 The type of a ColorRange that will be used for your map will be automatically chosen and it depends on a scale type: it will be ordinal if the scale on your Map is ordinal; in any other case you'll get a Quantitative ColorRange.

-### Ordinal Color Scale
+### Ordinal ColorScale

 This type of ColorScale looks like a number of boxes with different colors.
 Colors of these boxes depend on the palette chosen according to the type of map and its data, but they also may be defined independent from any of color progressions using the following method.
 <br><br>